ENCODE-DCC/regulome-encoded/docs/region-search-viz-cache.rst

 b) file uuids that define those peaks and a small object containing minimal file details including dataset uuid
 c) experments with facets ("aggegrations" in ES lingo) that those files belong to (via a secondary query on list of files).

-This region_search API is in src/encode/region_search.py, which calls into region_atlas.py which encapsulates access to the region_index.
+This regulome_search API is in src/encode/regulome_search.py, which calls into regulome_atlas.py which encapsulates access to the region_index.
 The process by which the BED files get into Elasticsearch is handled by the "region indexer" system.